eProsima/Integration-Service-docs/docs/examples.rst

 Examples
 ========

-A compulsory prerequisite for running the examples below, is to have :code:`integration-service` correctly installed as explained in the introductory section :ref:`Getting Started <getting started>`.
+A compulsory prerequisite for running the examples below is to have :code:`integration-service` correctly installed as explained in the introductory section :ref:`Getting Started <getting started>`.
-Please be sure to follow all the necessary steps before proceeding.
+Please make sure to follow all the necessary steps before proceeding.

-Also notice that, for being able to run :code:`integration-service` with the :code:`soss` command by the end of each example, the shell must be fully overlaid with the sourcing of any colcon-built packages required by the specific
+Also notice that, for being able to execute :code:`integration-service` with the :code:`soss` command, the shell must be fully overlaid with the sourcing of any colcon-built package required by the specific
 use-case:

- - The :code:`soss` installation, if this has been made by following the installation manual.
+ - The :code:`soss` installation, if this has been made by following the installation manual (see the *Getting Started* section of the :code:`soss` documentation).
  - The :code:`integration-service` installation, as explained in the :ref:`Getting Started <getting started>` section.
  - The specific **System-Handle** installation required by the example (e. g., :code:`SOSS-FIWARE`, :code:`SOSS-SOMPE/IP` ..)